GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_centrality.md

 ### Limitations of standard betweenness centrality and modification

-The following describes betweeness centrality in a standard and modified way exemplary.
+The following describes betweenness centrality in a standard and modified way exemplary.

 ```{figure} /fig/targeted_centrality06.png
 ---